 Cherish Pad Side Effects and Safety

-As you can probably tell, we’re not big fans of Cherish Pads.
+As you can probably tell, we’re not big fans of Cherish Premium Sanitary Pads.
 We’re all about truth in advertising and companies not making outrageous claims about their products.

 That said, if you have a box of Cherish Sanitary Napkins in your bathroom cupboard, are they safe to use?
 And will you have any side effects?
 What’s the deal with the negative ion strip in them?

-It’s a bit uncertain, but there are some reports that Cherish Sanitary Napkins contain little bits of radioactive material in their negative ion strip.
+It’s a bit uncertain, but there are some reports that they contain little bits of radioactive material in their negative ion strip.
 The amount is very small and probably not enough to cause any negative health effects.
+And, though the company claims that something like the negative ion strip may help reduce cramps, this isn’t really thought to be true.

 In terms of whether or not they’re approved by the FDA, they’re not.
 That said, no sanitary pads are because these products are classified as medical device and don’t require this approval.